 The exampled options above, all being referred to as ‘Polished Concrete’ becomes an issue for property owners & true Mechanically Polished Concrete installers alike:

-Property Owners: Owners and management firms are enticed to purchase Polished Concrete for their properties because Polished Concrete has been media marketed as a low maintenance, long term, aesthetically pleasing flooring option. <which holds 100% true for a correctly installed Mechanical Polish> Unfortunately, Polished Concrete does not arrive in a store bought box such as the topical flooring scenarios.
+Owners and management firms are enticed to purchase Polished Concrete for their properties because Polished Concrete has been media marketed as a low maintenance, long term, aesthetically pleasing flooring option which holds 100% true for a correctly installed Mechanical Polish> Unfortunately, Polished Concrete does not arrive in a store bought box such as the topical flooring scenarios.
 When taking Polished Concrete bids, owners are head ached with drastic price differences from invited contractors.
 These prices may vary from $1.00 to $7.00 per square foot when comparing the options bulleted above.
 Most often owners are completely unaware to differences in contractor procedure or processes they have or have not included in their cost.

-Mechanical Polished Concrete Installers: Concrete Polishers who offer a true, mechanically polished process and bid accordingly are losing owner awards to the high number of ‘theoretical’ Polished Concrete bids placed by contractors who will do the most cost effective, lenient system, sold to building owners as a ‘low cost Polished Concrete Process’.
+Concrete Polishers who offer a true, mechanically polished process and bid accordingly are losing owner awards to the high number of ‘theoretical’ Polished Concrete bids placed by contractors who will do the most cost effective, lenient system, sold to building owners as a ‘low cost Polished Concrete Process’.
 Owners are unaware of the longevity and maintenance concerns and are obviously quick to play into the ‘theoretically polished concrete’ at such a discounted rate.